 Some believe by simply adding minerals back into their distilled water they’ll be able to counter the negative impacts of long-term consumption.
 Studies have shown supplementation to help, but cannot fully eliminate the deficiency and acidic issues.

 Can distilled water help people with Gout?
-The most important word in that question, is water.
+The most important word in that question is water.
 Water is an essential key to uric acid removal, on many levels.
 Proper hydration can reduce the amount of uric acid flowing through the bloodstream and making its way into the joints.
 Water can help dilute the concentration of uric acid and help keep it in a soluble form to aid the kidneys in excreting it from the body through the urine and bowels.
 Close to 30% of uric acid is eliminated through the bowels and dehydration can lead to constipation.
 Distilled water specifically?
 Distilled water is absorbed into the bloodstream quicker than others because there aren’t any minerals to slow it down.
 Therefore, it does have the ability to dilute concentrations of oxalate, uric acid, calcium, and sodium faster than filtered, tap, or spring water.
 In essence, distilled water can reduce the main causes of kidney stones and gout attacks.
 However, as we’ve noted above, diseases, including Gout, are reliant upon a healthy pH balance in the body and essential mineral resources to prevent their growth.
 This is much more important long-term.
-Hydration is what truly matters and that can be achieved with healthier water.
-Used for a few days to help quell an ensuing attack would be ok, but long-term use should avoided.
+Hydration is what truly matters, and that can be achieved with healthier water.
+Using distilled water for a few days to help quell an ensuing attack would be ok, however, long-term use should avoided.